rescript-lang/vim-rescript/README.md

 - Includes LSP for coc-vim usage

 **Provided by vim-rescript commands:**
-- Formatting `.res` files
+- Formatting `.res` files w/ syntax error diagnostics in VIM quickfix
+- Convert existing `.re` /`.rei` files to `.res` /`.resi`
-- Type Hinting for current cursor position
+- Type hint for current cursor position
-- Build command
+- Jump to definition for current cursor position
-- Display syntax error / build error diagnostics in VIM quickfix
+- Building the current projec w/ build diagnostics in VIM quickfix
 - Autocompletion w/ Vim's omnicomplete

-- Convert existing `.re` /`.rei` files to `.res` /`.resi`
+See `:h rescript` for the detailed [helpfile](./doc/rescript.txt).

+## Requirements

+The plugin works with projects based on `bs-platform@8.3` or later

 ## Installation